DrPwner/FortiFox/README.md

 ## Versions

 1. **Email Integration Version**: Includes email notifications to keep you updated on new IOCs added to your database.
-2. **Standard Version**: Operates without email notifications for environments where email integration is not needed or possible.
+2. **Standard Version**: Operates without email notifications for environments where email integration is not needed.

 ## Setup and Configuration